 The precise difference between a plug and socket varies, depending on the specific industry and country of origin.
 Generally, plugs have prongs that fit into slots in a socket.
 Pins, prongs, or other protrusions on a plug are called male ends.
 Slots, holes and other receptacles on a socket are called female ends.
 Typically, sockets are fixed in place, such as in a wall or other permanent fixture.
-Alternatively, a plug is moveable, attached to an appliance, electronic device or other portable mechanism.
+Alternatively, a plug is movable, attached to an appliance, electronic device or other portable mechanism.

 In computer electronics, the difference between a plug and socket can be slightly different than electrical outlets or receptacles.
 For example, a monitor plug is comprised of numerous pins that fit into a socket or port on the back of a computer processing unit (CPU.)
 Likewise, CAT5 cables, used to connect computers to routers and modems, have a plastic plug comprised of several wires housed inside a plastic clip.
 CAT5 plugs fit into a recessed socket at the back of the router or modem and snap into place via the plastic clip.